awsdocs/aws-elemental-mediapackage-user-guide/doc_source/time-shifted.md

    The start and end parameters determine the time boundaries of the manifest\.
 Expected behaviors are as follows:
 **Note**
 In all cases, the maximum manifest length is six hours\.
-   + If both start and end parameters are used in the URL, the resulting manifest has a fixed start and end point that correspond to the specified start and end parameters\.
+   + If both start and end parameters are used in the URL, the resulting manifest has a fixed start and end time that correspond to the specified start and end parameters\.

+     If the end time is in the future, the tags in the manifest are consistent with a live manifest\.
+For example, there is no `EXT-X-ENDLIST` tag on HLS manifests\.
+Otherwise, if the end time is in the past, the tags in the manifest are consistent with a video on demand \(VOD\) manifest\.
-   + If a start parameter is specified but not an end, the resulting manifest has a fixed start point that corresponds to the specified start parameter, and the end of the manifest grows as the live content progresses\.
+   + If a start parameter is specified but not an end, the resulting manifest has a fixed start time that corresponds to the specified start parameter, and the end of the manifest grows as the live content progresses\.
 You can use a start time that’s up to 6 hours in the past\.
+   + If no parameters are specified, a standard manifest is generated starting "now" with no end time\.
-   + If an end parameter is specified but no start, the resulting manifest starts "now" and has a fixed endpoint that corresponds to the specified end parameter\.
+   + If an end parameter is specified but no start, the manifest is generated in the same way as when no parameters are specified\.
+The manifest starts "now" and has no end time\.
-   + If no parameters are specified, a standard manifest is generated starting "now" with no endpoint\.

 ## Rules for Start and End Parameters<a name="start-and-end-parameters-rules"></a>